tvhahn/weibull-knowledge-informed-ml/README.md

 ![source_rep_int](./reports/figures/source_rep_int.png)

 Bearing vibration data (from the frequency domain) was used as input to feed-forward neural networks.
-The below figure demonstrates the complete spectrogram (a) and the spectrogram after "binning" (b), which is used as input to the neural network.
+The below figure demonstrates the data as a spectrogram (a) and the spectrogram after "binning" (b).
+The binned data was used as input.

 <div style="text-align: left; ">
 <figure>